What is the Legal Requirement for Space in Office Designs?

 Introduction

-At Workbox, we believe that compliance is merely the baseline.
-Our philosophy of “Workspace with a Purpose” is centered on Member Success, which means providing a workplace that isn’t just legally sound, but strategically optimized for growth.
+At Workbox, we believe compliance is merely the baseline.
+Our “Workspace with a Purpose” philosophy is centered on Member Success—providing a workplace that is strategically optimized for growth.
 While the law tells you how much space you must have to avoid a fine, your business goals should dictate how much space you need to thrive.
-This article will provide the legal clarity you need to navigate these requirements while positioning your workspace as a tool for professional connection and operational efficiency.

 The Federal Baseline: Understanding OSHA Requirements

-When discussing legal requirements for the workplace, the Occupational Safety and Health Administration (OSHA) is the primary federal authority in the United States.
-However, many business owners are surprised to find that OSHA does not have a single, universal number for “square feet per employee.”
-Instead, OSHA focuses on the safety and health outcomes that result from how space is utilized.
+The Occupational Safety and Health Administration (OSHA) is the primary federal authority for workplace requirements in the United States.
+OSHA does not specify a single number for “square feet per employee,” but instead focuses on safety and health outcomes.

 Egress and Means of Escape